BELLA: Black box model Explanations by Local Linear Approximations: BELLA

-\paragraph{Step 2: Optimal Neighborhood Search.} After computing the distances, we proceed with the exploration of the neighborhood of the input data point $x$.
+\textbf{Step 2: Neighborhood Search.} After computing the distances, we proceed with the exploration of the neighborhood of the input data point $x$.
 The goal is to find a set of points, closest to $x$ according to the distance measure, that will serve as a training set for a local surrogate model.
 Several common techniques could be considered to that end, including kNN, K-Means, and other distance-based clustering methods.
 In our case, however, we aim to find a neighborhood such that a linear regression model trained on that neighborhood represents an accurate local approximation of the black-box model.
 Hence, the quality of the neighborhood is proportional to the quality of the performance of the linear model fitted on it.
-Regression evaluation metrics are numerous, each with their strengths and weaknesses.
-Common drawbacks of these metrics are missing interpretability, sensitivity to outliers and near-zero values, divisions by zero, missing bounds, and missing symmetry.
-We find that the \textit{Berry-Mielke universal R value} $\Re$~\cite{berry1988generalization} avoids most of these pitfalls. $\Re$ represents the measure of agreement between raters and it is a generalization of Cohen's kappa~\cite{cohen1960coefficient}. $\Re$ measures how much better the model is compared to a naive one (e.g., to a random predictor). $\Re$ takes values from the range $[0,1]$, and it can be interpreted easily: If $\Re$ is equal to $0$, the model performance is equal to the one of the random model and if it is $1$, then the model has perfect performance. $\Re$ is defined as $\Re = 1 - \frac{\delta}{\mu} $, where $\delta$ and $\mu$ are defined as:
+Common drawbacks of regression evaluation metrics are missing interpretability, sensitivity to outliers and near-zero values, divisions by zero, missing bounds, and missing symmetry.
+We find that the \textit{Berry-Mielke universal R value} $\Re$~\citep{berry1988generalization} avoids most of these pitfalls. $\Re$ represents the measure of agreement between raters and it is a generalization of Cohen's kappa~\citep{cohen1960coefficient}. $\Re$ measures how much better the model is compared to a naive one (e.g., to a random predictor). $\Re$ takes values from the range $[0,1]$, and it can be interpreted easily: If $\Re$ is equal to $0$, the model performance is equal to the one of the random model and if it is $1$, then the model has perfect performance. $\Re$ is defined as $\Re = 1 - \frac{\delta}{\mu}$, where $\delta$ and $\mu$ are defined as: